changlinli/shuangrimu/posts/elm-extensible-unions.md

-__By limiting the power of extensible unions in the same way Elm already limits the power of extensible records, we can sidestep the issues that extensible records pose for the OCaml community__.
+__By limiting the power of extensible unions in the same way Elm already limits the power of extensible records, we can sidestep the issues that extensible variants pose for the OCaml community__.
 Here it's worth looking at the exact examples that RWO raises to illustrate some of the problems that RWO is talking about.